-- Adobe, Acrobat, and Reader are trademarks or registered trademarks of Adobe Inc. in the United States and/or other countries. - Arm® and CMSIS are registered trademarks of Arm Limited. - CentOS, Red Hat® Enterprise Linux®, and Fedora® are trademarks or registered trademarks of Red Hat, Inc. or its subsidiaries in the United States and other countries. - Facebook® is a registered trademark of Meta Platforms, Inc. - Firefox is a registered trademark or trademark of the Mozilla Foundation in the United States and other countries. - FIDO® is a trademark or registered trademark of FIDO Alliance, Inc. - GitHub® is a registered trademark of GitHub, Inc. - Google ChromeTM and GmailTM are trademarks of Google LLC. - Linux® is a registered trademark of Linus Torvalds in the United States and other countries. - Mac, macOS, Safari, and Xcode are trademarks of Apple Inc., registered in the United States and other countries and regions. - Microsoft Edge, Visual Studio, and Windows are trademarks or registered trademarks of Microsoft Corporation in the United States and/or other countries. - Opera is a trademark or registered trademark of Opera Software ASA. - RSA® is a registered trademark of RSA Security LLC. - SHALO is a trademark or registered trademark of Axell Corporation. - Ubuntu is a trademark or registered trademark of Canonical Ltd.
+- Adobe, Acrobat, and Reader are trademarks or registered trademarks of Adobe Inc. in the United States and/or other countries. - Arm[®] and CMSIS are registered trademarks of Arm Limited. - CentOS, Red Hat[®] Enterprise Linux[®], and Fedora[®] are trademarks or registered trademarks of Red Hat, Inc. or its subsidiaries in the United States and other countries. - Firefox is a registered trademark or trademark of the Mozilla Foundation in the United States and other countries. - The FIDO[®], FIDO ALLIANCE, FIDO AUTHENTICATION, FIDO CERTIFIED and FIDO2 trademarks and logos are trademarks of FIDO Alliance. - GitHub[®] is a registered trademark of GitHub, Inc. - Google Chrome[TM] and Gmail[TM] are trademarks of Google LLC. - Linux[®] is a registered trademark of Linus Torvalds in the United States and other countries. - Mac, macOS, Safari, and Xcode are trademarks of Apple Inc., registered in the United States and other countries and regions. - Microsoft Edge, Visual Studio, and Windows are trademarks or registered trademarks of Microsoft Corporation in the United States and/or other countries. - Opera is a trademark or registered trademark of Opera Software ASA. - RSA[®] is a registered trademark of RSA Security LLC. - SHALO is a trademark or registered trademark of Axell Corporation. - Ubuntu is a trademark or registered trademark of Canonical Ltd.